 740 Marketing and Communications

-Universitylevel marketing and communications activities are the responsibility of the Marketing and Communications office in University Advancement, employing strategies developed at the direction of Uin consultation with senior university leadership.
-The campus community’s (e.g., units, departments, colleges, divisions, auxiliaries and support organizations) marketing and communications activities must conform to the overall University marketing and communications strategy, and adhere to themes and standards established and overseen by Marketing and Communications.
+University-level marketing and communications activities are the responsibility of the University Communications and Marketing (UCM) division, employing strategies developed at the direction of Uin consultation with senior university leadership.
+The campus community’s (e.g., units, departments, colleges, divisions, auxiliaries and support organizations) marketing and communications activities must conform to UCM’s approved overall strategy, and adhere to themes and standards established and overseen by UCM.

-740.1 Marketing
+740.1 Marketing:

-The Marketing office shall ensure the consistent use of Cal Poly’s names and marks, including but not limited to the University’s name, graphic, and visual identities, in accordance with the Policy on Use of University Names and Marks (CAP 145)u.
+UCM shall oversee Cal Poly’s Uuniversity-level marketing strategy, brand marketing and trademark licensing program.
+Collaborating with campus leadership, divisions, departments and units, UCM guides campus marketing strategies to achieve institutional marketing goals.

-740.1.1 - Branding:
+740.1.1 – Branding:

-Marketing shall oversee consistent use of tangible and intangible brand assets for the Uuniversity.
-The approved Uuniversity brand identity and architecture are detailed in the Cal Poly visual identity guide and the Policy on Use of University Names and Marks (CAP 145).Uu
+UCM shall oversee consistent use of tangible and intangible brand assets for the Uuniversity.
+The approved Uuniversity brand identity and architecture are detailed in the Cal Poly visual identity guide and the Policy on Use of University Names and Marks (CAP 145).

+UCM shall ensure the consistent use of Cal Poly’s names and marks, including but not limited to the Uuniversity’s name, graphic, and visual identities, in accordance with the Policy on Use of University Names and Marks (CAP 145).

 740.1.2 - Graphic Identity:

-Marketing shall approve all representations of Cal Poly’s graphic identity, including the name or any abbreviation of the name, logo, symbols, design, drawing, picture, graphic or wording that is clearly related to or representative of the Uuniversity.
-The development of a graphic for any individual unit within the Uuniversity is a special project that requires review and approval by Marketing.
+UCM shall approve all representations of Cal Poly’s graphic identity, including the name or any abbreviation of the name, logo, symbols, design, drawing, picture, graphic or wording that is clearly related to or representative of the Uuniversity.
+The development of a graphic for any individual unit within the Uuniversity is a special project that requires review and approval by UCM.

 740.1.3 - University Web Design:

-Working with Information Services, Marketing shall set standards and primary design protocol that all Uuniversity units must follow for their websites.
-All areas shall keep content on sites updated as part of their communications/marketing priorities and to use the most current version of the official Uuniversity web template.
+Working in partnership with Information Technology Services (ITS), UCM shall set standards and primary design protocol that all Uuniversity units must follow for their websites.
+All areas shall keep content on sites updated and use the most current version of the official Uuniversity web template(s).

 740.1.4 - Placement of Advertisements:

-Prior approval from Marketing staff shall be required for purchased, free or donated advertising that publicizes an academic or administrative unit within the Uuniversity and which will be seen or heard on any form of media including but not limited to television, radio, print publications, billboards, websites, social media, mobile apps, or other online channels.
-Approval is also required prior to utilizing individual brand identity elements including logos or taglines representing academic, administrative, athletics units, or any other organization (e.g., student clubs, centers and institutes, etc.) affiliated with the Uuniversity.
+Prior approval from UCM shall be required for purchased, free or donated advertising that publicizes an academic or administrative unit within the Uuniversity and which will be seen or heard on any form of media including but not limited to television, radio, print publications, billboards, websites, social media, mobile apps, or other online channels.
+Approval is also required prior to utilizing individual brand identity elements including logos or taglines representing academic and administrative units, or any other organization (e.g., student clubs, centers and institutes, etc.) affiliated with the Uuniversity.

-740.2 Communications
+740.2 Communications:

-The Communications office shall establish and maintain editorial standards and enforce the graphic standards for print, electronic and broadcast communications.
-The Cal Poly Campus Style Guide, created and maintained by Communications, shall apply to all Cal Poly communications channels.
+UCM shall establish and maintain editorial standards and enforce the graphic standards for print, electronic and broadcast communications.
+The Cal Poly Campus Style Guide, created and maintained by UCM, shall apply to all Cal Poly communications channels.

 740.2.1 - Publications involving the Cal Poly Name or Logos:

 All proposed non-scholarly publications intended for distribution outside Cal Poly, whether print or electronic, are official communications and must conform to Uuniversity standards and requirements.
-All non-scholarly materials produced anywhere within the Uuniversity for external print or electronic distribution shall be approved by the Communications staff prior to dissemination.
+All non-scholarly materials produced anywhere within the Uuniversity for external print or electronic distribution shall be approved by UCM prior to dissemination.
 Communications UCM shall communicate an approval process and timeline in their published departmental procedures.
-All communications written and designed by non-university personnel shall be submitted to the Communications office for review to ensure adherence to Uuniversity standards, and proper ownership, and shall be produced by a print partner approved by Contract & Procurement Services.
+All communications written and designed by non-university personnel shall be submitted to UCM for review to ensure adherence to Uuniversity standards, and proper ownership, and shall be produced by a print partner approved by Contract and Procurement Services.

-All Cal Poly external publications shall require the inclusion of an appropriate nondiscrimination/affirmative action statement as provided by the Communications office.
+All Cal Poly external publications shall require the inclusion of an appropriate nondiscrimination/affirmative action statement as provided by UCM.

 740.2.2 - Mass Electronic Messaging: